 - None of the various things have been shown to be effective on horses in the types of studies that are typically done to show that something is effective on horses (i.e., scientific studies).

-If you want a really thorough, detailed analysis of what’s going on in veterinary chiropractic training, you can CLICK HERE.
+If you want a really thorough, detailed analysis of veterinary chiropractic training from a few years back, you can CLICK HERE – I haven’t seen anything more recent.
 But, in general, I don’t bother with treatments that haven’t been shown to be effective, no matter what the “training,” which is why I don’t recommend bothering with it in the first place.

 3. There’s generally no way to tell what anyone is doing